Skip to main content

 Install the required packages:

-Add a postinstall script to your package.json to stub out unused packages from react-sdk-lite:
+Add postinstall script to your package.json to stub out unused packages from react-sdk-lite:

 {